 Preventive medical care includes screening, immunizations, lab tests and other medical tests to help you avoid any illness before you notice any symptoms.

 Diagnostic medical care is following up and monitoring existing healthcare problems, including treatment based on test results.
 Both preventive and diagnostic medical care are important in keeping you as healthy as possible.

 Preventive Healthcare for Senior Expats

-Many senior expats are living a healthy and energetic life style.
-As we all know, as we get older things don’t always work as well as they used to.
+Many senior expats are living a healthy and energetic lifestyle, but as many of us know, as we get older things don’t always work as well as they used to.
 Preventive healthcare is especially important for this age group to help them prevent disability and stay healthy.

 Generally speaking, all seniors & many adult expats will benefit from these screenings and tests on a regular basis: